soswow/camera-calibration-scripts/README.md

 # Camera Calibration Helpers

 Small set of scripts to support camera calibration tasks.
-First script: ChArUco board generator.
+Each script has its own section below.

 ## Setup